-You're not responsible for unauthorized online charges to your Discover Deposit Accounts, provided you notify us within 60 days of your statement mailing date.
+You're not responsible for unauthorized debit card, online, or mobile banking transactions.
 If you have suspicious activity on your account, notify us immediately and we will take it from there.

-Your Discover Bank Account includes a Bill Pay guarantee.
-Pay bills using our Online or Mobile Bill Pay and if, due to our error, your payment is late we will cover the late fees.
+Your Discover Bank Account includes Bill Pay Protection.
+Pay bills using our Online or Mobile Bill Pay and if, due to our error, your payment is late, we will cover the late fees.

 Your information is encrypted for your security.
 We utilize Secure Socket Layer (SSL) technology to encrypt all of your personal and account information.
 Additionally, your account information, including your statements, is password-protected online in the Account Center.

 We value your trust and your privacy.
 That's why protecting your personal and financial information is a priority.
 We limit the sharing of information with others and maintain physical, electronic and procedural safeguards to protect the information we have about you.